|

 and Nutritive Soul in Aristotle

-Roberto Lo Presti and Georgia-Maria Korobili, 285–318.
+and Aristotelianism, edited by Roberto Lo Presti and Georgia-Maria Korobili, 285–318.
 Topics in Ancient Philosophy.

 Berlin: de Gruyter, 2021.